 NOTE: You must be off campus to use the SSL VPN.
 If you are on campus and wish to test the SSL VPN with your computer, please stop by the Computing Help Desk in the Clapp Library, where there is an off-campus drop setup for testing the SSL VPN.

 Install the AnyConnect Client

-- You will need to login to your Wellesley Google account to download.
+- You must be logged into your Wellesley Google Apps account to download this.

 - Launch the anyconnect.msi installer.

 - Click Next

 - When the install has completed, click Finish.